 - A host of PSUs use GATE Scores for jobs in these organisations.

-- The results for GATE are usually announced on 15th of March.
+- The results for GATE 2015 will be announced on 12th of March.

-- GATE score is valid for two years.
+- GATE score is valid for three years.

 - GATE qualified students are eligible for stipend of Rs.
 8000/- per month.